Thinker: Learning to Plan and Act: Agent Behavior Analysis

 \section{Agent Behavior Analysis}

 In this section, we delve into the behavior learned by the trained agents in the Thinker-augmented MDP of Sokoban.
 Our inquiry aims to understand the nature of the search policies acquired by the agents.
+Due to the use of the dual network, it is easy to visualize what the agent is `planning' by plotting the predicted states from the model on each imaginary step.
+Figure \ref{fig:vis} shows a typical stage, where the agent plans different ways of solving the task.
+Videos of the whole game and other Atari games are available at \url{https://youtu.be/0AfZh5SR7Fk}.

-Does the agent adhere to hand-crafted planning algorithms, such as the $n$-step exhaustive search or MCTS, or does it learn novel planning algorithms?
-Given that the agents learn three types of actions - reset, imaginary, and real actions - we will analyze these actions individually.\footnote{The trained agents' networks are available at \url{https://github.com/anonymous-scrl/thinker}.}
+Though the video is valuable in discerning the plan of an agent, a more quantitative analysis is warranted.
+Does the agent adhere to handcrafted planning algorithms, such as the $n$-step exhaustive search or MCTS, or does it learn novel planning algorithms?
+Given that the agents learn three types of actions—reset, imaginary, and real actions—we will analyze these actions individually.

-\subsection{Reset Action}
+\paragraph{Reset Action}

-In an $n$-step exhaustive search, which involves iterating through every possible $n$-step action sequence and choosing the one with the highest rollout return, a reset is triggered when the search depth hits $n$.
+In a $n$-step exhaustive search, which involves iterating through every possible multi-step action sequence and choosing the one with the highest rollout return, a reset is triggered when the search depth hits $n$.
 Similarly, MCTS initiates a reset at a leaf node.
 However, the trained agent seems to learn different behavior of resetting.

-As visualized in \url{https://youtu.be/0AfZh5SR7Fk}, the agents often chose to reset when envisioning a poor rollout, for instance, when imagining a box being moved to an irreversible state.
+As visualized in the video, the agents often chose to reset when envisioning a poor rollout, for instance, when imagining a box being moved to an irreversible state.
 To illustrate this further, we can examine the distribution of Temporal Difference (TD) errors of the rollout from the root node to a node $i_n$, defined as:

 where $\{\text{root}, i_1, i_2, ..., i_n\}$ denotes the path from the root node to the node $i_n$.
 This TD error can be interpreted as the quality of the rollout relative to the current policy.
 We compare the distribution of TD errors of the current rollout $\delta_{\text{cur}}$ where the agent decided to reset with those where it did not, and the result is visualized in the left and middle panels of Figure \ref{fig:reset}.